mixdjoker/agent-tester/README.md

-# server-template
+# agent-tester

-Template for server in Go
+Agent service that run tests, save last results in JSON, send result to agent-connector